red-green/Starbot/README.md

 <a href="https://discord.gg/JEYSJxn"><img src="https://img.shields.io/discord/302626068848705536.svg?style=flat-square" /></a>
 </h2>

+## Pep8 Compliance Branch
+This branch is going to be totally and completely broken.
+Don't try running this if you want a working bot.

 ## What's Starbot about?
 We have two goals for our bot: simple and powerful.
 The bot uses a plugin based system to allow you to write your own commands without ever touching the core of the bot.
 Just make a new file in the `plugins` folder and code away!
 We even have helpful APIs to handle databases, caching, and lots of other things for you.
 You can check these out [at our docs page.](http://starbot.readthedocs.io/en/latest/)